ttopper/CPSC129/docs/03.3_CGoL_2_Persistence/04_Option_2_Python_list.md

 alternative is to take advantage of Python’s built-in machinery for doing this.

-Remember when we began CPSC 128 that we used `input` rather than `raw_input` for reading values because input would evaluate the expression it read and return a python object.
 Look at the transcript below carefully and note that Python is able to figure out the type of the value entered and translate the input string into an object of the necessary type.

     >>> x = input('Gimme a value: ')
     Gimme a value: 4